zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/59.PNG)

-- If you get a timeout or receive an error you can check the container logs by typing:
+- At any point you can check the container logs by typing:

   ```
   docker logs alphaoffice